Ned Beatty: 1970s

 In 1972, Beatty made his film debut as Bobby Trippe in Deliverance, starring Jon Voight and Burt Reynolds, and set in northern Georgia.
 Beatty's character is forced to strip at gunpoint by two mountain men who humiliate and rape him, a scene so shocking that it is still referred to as a screen milestone.
 Beatty admitted that most of the people who worked on the film did not want to do that scene, but it was an important one.
-The film was the fifth highest grossing that year, and also featured Duelling Banjos as its theme tune, which went on to be a number one hit record.
+The film was the fifth highest grossing that year, and also featured "Dueling Banjos" as its theme tune, which went on to be a number one hit record.
 In 1972, he also appeared in The Life and Times of Judge Roy Bean, a western with Paul Newman.

 In 1973, Beatty had roles in The Thief Who Came to Dinner, The Last American Hero, and White Lightning.
 The latter film reunited Beatty with his Deliverance co-star Burt Reynolds.
 He also appeared in an episode of the TV series The Waltons that year, as well as the TV movie The Marcus-Nelson Murders, which was the pilot for the series Kojak.
 The next year, he appeared in the television miniseries The Execution of Private Slovik and in the two-part episode of The Rockford Files, "Profit and Loss".
 In 1975, he appeared in W.W. and the Dixie Dancekings, in Robert Altman's Nashville, and as Colonel Hollister in the M*A*S*H episode, "Dear Peggy".
 He appeared in the NBC-TV movie Attack on Terror: The FBI vs. the Ku Klux Klan as Deputy Sheriff Ollie Thompson (1975).
 Beatty also made an appearance on Gunsmoke in "The Hiders" episode in 1975.